skip to content

 gpg --armor --export [email protected] > publickey.asc

-5. Export Your Private Key (for backup purposes):
+3. Export Your Private Key (optional: for backup purposes):

 Terminal window